 The Daqing field, for example, has seen a huge expansion in investment.
 In 2002, PetroChina drilled 1,975 development wells; in 2014 it drilled 4,498.
-However production declined by over a quarter and decline is expected to continue at around 3% each year.
-The heavy oil Liaohe oil fields have seen output stabilise due to steam and polymer flooding programs whilst the Jilin fields have been subjected to hydraulic fracturing with CO2 injection to slow decline.
+However, production declined by over a quarter and decline is expected to continue at around 3% each year.
+The heavy oil Liaohe oil fields have seen output stabilise due to steam and polymer flooding programs whilst the Jilin fields have been subjected to hydraulic fracturing and CO2 injection in order to slow decline.

-The potential for output growth in China is not helped by the rigid structure of its industry relative to the many risk-taking companies in the USA which exploit opportunities wherever possible (and suffer the consequences of lower oil prices).
+The potential for output growth in China is not helped by the rigid structure of its industry.
+Compare this to the many risk-taking companies in the USA which exploit opportunities wherever possible but then suffer the consequences of lower oil prices.
 Nevertheless investment in infrastructure in the remote northwest has enabled considerable growth in output from the Tarim and Junggar Basins in Xinjiang Province.
-Conversely offshore, independent oil companies have provided capital and expertise but exploration of the shallow waters of the relatively well-explored Bohai Bay led by CNOOC has seen the most growth.
+Conversely offshore, independent oil companies have provided capital and expertise.
+Exploration of the shallow waters of the relatively well-explored Bohai Bay led by CNOOC has seen the most growth.

-Meanwhile gas production has increased by nearly 600% over the last 20 years as demand has surged and the country has tried to reduce the share of coal it uses and hold down gas imports.
+Meanwhile gas production has increased by nearly 600% over the last 20 years as demand has surged and the country has tried to reduce the share of coal it uses.
 An extensive new pipeline infrastructure has been built to deliver gas from central and west China to the populous east.
 And in the northeast, with technical assistance from Total and Shell, CNPC is developing tight gas in the Ordos Basin’s Sulige and Changbei fields.
-China has also begun to develop shale gas in the Sichuan and Tarim Basins and coal bed methane.
+China has also begun to develop shale gas in the Sichuan and Tarim Basins as well as coal bed methane.

-Although progress has been slow (due to a combination of lack of technical expertise and a shortage of water), we forecast that up 50% of China’s gas will be from tight reservoirs or coal beds by 2030 and that the country will be producing more than double the amount of gas it could manage in 2010 although by 2040 the beginning of decline is expected.
+Although progress has been slow (due to a combination of lack of technical expertise and a shortage of water), Globalshift forecasts that up 50% of China’s gas will be from tight reservoirs or coal beds by 2030 and that the country will be producing more than double the amount of gas it could manage in 2010 although by 2040 the beginning of decline is expected.

-To meet burgeoning demand for oil and gas, Chinese companies have sought to secure stakes in, amongst other places, the Middle East and East Africa and they are involved in the construction of long distance gas pipelines from China to Central Asia and Siberia.
-China is well aware of the long term limitations of its indigenous energy, especially as climate change and pollution issues are forcing a pull-back from coal.
-It is growing its renewables supplies faster than anywhere.
+To meet burgeoning demand for oil and gas, Chinese companies have sought to secure stakes in, amongst other places, the Middle East and East Africa.
+Chinese companies are also involved in the construction of long distance gas pipelines to Central Asia and Siberia.
+The country is well aware of the long term limitations of its indigenous energy, especially as climate change and pollution issues are forcing a pull-back from coal.
+It is growing its renewables supplies faster than anywhere else in the world.